 Online Learning in MMSD

 Online learning is growing exponentially across the country.
-The Madison Metropolitan School District has been offering online learning options for students for over six years, primarily through Madison VIrtual Campus.
+The Madison Metropolitan School District has been offering online learning options for students for over seven years, primarily through Madison VIrtual Campus.
 Our district developed an “embedded approach” to online learning.
 In contrast to a “virtual school”, Madison Virtual Campus provides students with options for taking online courses while maintaining all of the benefits and resources available in our high schools.
 MMSD also uses other online programs to supplement student learning, particularly for adaptive curriculum.

 What is Madison Virtual Campus (MVC)?

 Madison Virtual Campus (MVC) is a district-wide service that provides flexible online learning opportunities to MMSD students through their home-school.
 MVC is not a school/program and does not offer diplomas.
-MVC is a partner in the Wisconsin eSchool Network, which offers our students the instructional expertise and opportunities for learning from over 16 member and affiliate school districts.
+MVC is a partner in the Wisconsin eSchool Network, which offers our students the instructional expertise and opportunities for learning from over 16 member and affiliated school districts.
 Through our partnership, we have access to fully vetted, standards-aligned curriculum from quality content vendors such as FLVS (Florida Virtual School).

-Currently only high school courses are available for online enrollment through MVC.
+Currently, only high school courses are available for online enrollment through MVC.
 Secondary students with compelling curricula needs (e.g. to keep pace for graduation, to take courses not offered at their high school) consult with their school’s counselor who assists students through a selection and approval process to best meet the student’s particular learning needs.
 The MVC courses are for original credit or credit recovery and are full semester in length.
 For further MVC information, contact your school guidance counselor, your school's MVC mentor teacher, or the MVC Teacher Leader (Meri Tunison, firstname.lastname@example.org).

-Other Online Programs (OdysseyWare, Apex Learning)
+Other Online Programs (Apex Learning)

 If you are a student or a parent whose student is in need of these services and you would like more information about options including non-MVC online programs, please contact your student's School Counselor or Case Manager for specific school's programs.